d3datadevelopment/PDFDocuments/README.en.md

 PDF document generator for OXID eShop

 Create a wide variety of static or dynamic PDF documents at the touch of a button.
-The document content is created from Smarty templates.
+The document content is created from templates (Smarty or Twig).

 At the orders of your OXID shop you have the option of creating an invoice and delivery note.